Yandex Cloud

 • ERROR: must be member of role "<source_username>"

-The errors occur because the target cluster does not have the user (or the privileges of the user) who created the logical dump in the source cluster.
+These errors occur because the target cluster lacks the user account or the user privileges that were used to create the logical dump in the source cluster.

 1. In the target cluster, add a user with access to the migrated database and the same name as the user who created the logical dump in the source cluster.

-2. Use this user to restore the logical dump or grant their privileges to the user who is restoring the logical dump.
+2. Restore the logical dump on behalf of this user or grant their privileges to another account you want to use to restore the logical dump.

-By default, when you create a subscription, a replication slot is also created.
-The replication slot already exists error means that a replication slot already exists.
+By default, the system creates a replication slot when you create a subscription.
+The replication slot already exists error means that the replication slot already exists.

-You can fix this error by doing one of the following:
+You can resolve this error in one of the following ways:

 1. Link your subscription to an existing replication slot.
-To do this, add the create_slot = false parameter to the request to create a subscription.
+To do this, add create_slot = false to your command for creating a subscription.

 2. Delete the existing replication slot and try creating the subscription again.

-Why do I get an error when migrating my DB to Managed Service for PostgreSQL?Why do I get an extension... is not available error when migrating my DB to Managed Service for PostgreSQL?
+Why do I get an extension... is not available error when migrating my database to Managed Service for PostgreSQL?Why do I get an extension... is not available error when migrating my database to Managed Service for PostgreSQL?

 Error message: